zangelus/pp/readme.md

 3.1.6. if the iteration complets, return true\
 3.2.
 Same as with 3.1, but the String 2 is the largest

+## 003 - Assing numbers in minesweeper

+### Description:

+1. Create a function mine_sweeper(position_of_bombs, num_rows, num_columns)
+2. The function returns a matrix with the position of the bombs indicated with -1 and every other cell indicates the number of bombs sourrounding that cell.

+### Solution:
+1. Create a matrix with the size of row and column filled with zeroes
+2. Iterate over the array of tuples where each tupple is: (position x, position y) 2.1.
+Find the position in the matrix and assign the value -1\
+2.2.
+Iterate over the 9 sourrounding blocks given the position x,y and increment the value to 1 if:\
+2.2.1.
+The position is not -1\
+2.2.2.
+The position is withing the valid range of the matrix (row/colums)

 # Algorithms
 001 - Binary Search Tree